Boes-man/dcos-demo-iot-bus/README.md

 # Demo of SMACK based IoT on DCOS
 Or how to run the SMACK stack on DC/OS with a stream of data.

-This repo is based [dcos/demo](https://github.com/dcos/demos/) and contains a scripted installation for DCOS.
+This repo is based on [dcos/demo](https://github.com/dcos/demos/) and contains a scripted installation for DCOS.
 The orignal manual install steps and description is below to provide context.

 ## Scripted Install
 - Prerequisites below are required.